AntonBelia/portfolio/README.md

 ## Deployment Instructions

-1.Clone this repository to your local machine using the command git clone.
+ - 1.Clone this repository to your local machine using the command git clone.
-2.Navigate to the project folder with cd project-name.
+ - 2.Navigate to the project folder with cd project-name.
-3.Install dependencies for the client-side using npm install.
+ - 3.Install dependencies for the client-side using npm install.
+ - 4.Build the client-side application using npm run build.
-4.Install dependencies for the server-side using cd server followed by npm install.
+ - 5.Install dependencies for the server-side using cd server followed by npm install.
+ - 6.Additionally, ensure to set up a database on Google Cloud Platform (GCP) and configure the server-side with your database credentials for full deployment functionality.
-5.Start the server-side by running npm start in the server folder.
+ - 7.Start the server-side by running npm start in the server folder.
-6.Navigate back to the root folder of the project and start the client-side using npm start.
+ - 8.Navigate back to the root folder of the project and start the client-side using npm start.
-7.Open a web browser and go to http://localhost:3000 to view the application.
+ - 9.Open a web browser and go to http://localhost:3000 to view the application.
+ - 10.Navigate back to the root folder of the project and deploy the application to Google Cloud Platform (GCP) by executing the command gcloud app deploy client/clientAppEngine.yaml server/serverAppEngine.yaml.

 ## Testing